-Generate course assignments using Notebook Templates
+Generate and share course assignments using read-only files as templates

 Format assignments to simulate various exercises